 03 of 05

-This recipe brings interesting textures and contrasting flavors together to create a colorful and satisfying side or main dish.
+This vegan Israeli couscous with dried cranberries and toasted almonds brings interesting textures and contrasting flavors together to create a colorful and satisfying side or main dish.
 The crunch of almonds is the perfect counterpoint to the chewiness of the dried cranberries and couscous, and the scallions add a nice, bright green finish.
 The dressing ingredients combine sweet and tart tastes, adding a vibrant touch to this vegan dish.

 04 of 05